IV:05:05 Student Fee Discount for Spouses and Dependent Children of Employees

 1. The student fee discount for eligible spouses and dependent children shall be applicable only to undergraduate courses at TBR and UT institutions.

 2. Eligible spouses and/or dependent children may enroll in any number of courses up to and including full-time study.

-3. Correspondence or non-credit courses are not eligible, except at the Tennessee technology centers.
+3. Correspondence or non-credit courses are not eligible, except at the Tennessee Colleges of Applied Technology.
 If the spouse or dependent child is receiving Title IV Financial Aid, the employee must notify the Financial Aid office.
-The amount remaining after financial aid and the discount rendered under this program may be paid in accordance with the provisions of TBR Guideline B-070 Deferred Payment Plan, provided a Deferred Payment Plan has been implemented at the institution the employee's spouse/dependent is attending.
+The amount remaining after financial aid and the discount rendered under this program may be paid in accordance with the provisions of TBR Guideline B-070 Deferred Payment Plan, provided a Deferred Payment Plan has been implemented at the institution the employee’s spouse/dependent is attending.